consensus-shipyard/lotus/documentation/en/cli-lotus.md

      stat              Print eth/filecoin addrs and code cid call              Simulate an eth contract call
-     contract-address  Generate contract address from smart contract code help, h           Shows a list of commands or help for one command
+     contract-address  Generate contract address from smart contract code bytecode          Write the bytecode of a smart contract to a file help, h           Shows a list of commands or help for one command

 OPTIONS: